Naturmuseum Solothurn: an unexpected surprise

 • Although the names of animals are also in English, more detailed labels are only in German (sometimes in French).

-• We were very pleased that the museum’s exposition is not “over-tuned”, as it has been a habit, but it is still full of exciting incentives for even the smallest children (just for over 1 year).
-Audiovisual interpretations (such as the breaking of Earth´s plates or the creation of the Jura Mountains) are nicely explained and easy to understand.
+• We were delighted that the museum’s exposition is not “over-tuned,” as it has been a habit, but it is still full of exciting incentives for even the most minor children (just for over one year).
+Audiovisual interpretations (such as the breaking of Earth´s plates or the creation of the Jura Mountains) are nicely explained and easily understood.

-• The Naturmuseum Solothurn is just the perfect choice where to spend a rainy afternoon.
+• The Naturmuseum Solothurn is the perfect choice to spend a rainy afternoon.

 Have you ever been to this museum?
 Tell me about your experience!